tdp100/shell-learn/cassandra.md

 Cassandra stores data in what can be thought of for now as a multidimensional hash table.
 That means you don’t have to decide ahead of time precisely what your data structure must look like, or what fields your records will need

+## keyspace and column families
+Cassandra requires you to define an outer container, called a keyspace, that contains column families.
+The keyspace is essentially just a logical namespace to hold column families and certain configuration properties.
+The column families are names for associated data and a sort order